arteaprogramar/Android-Merlin/README.md

 Merlin aims to simplify network monitoring.
 Providing 3 registerable callbacks for network connectivity changes.
 `onConnect()` , `onDisconnect()` and `onBind(NetworkStatus networkStatus)`.

+## Some things

+- This repository removes versions of Merlin with RxJava support.
+- It has been tested on Android 12 and works fine.
+- Changed some things.
+- This repository aims to rescue a good project.

 ## Adding to your project

 To start using Merlin, add these lines to your module's `build.gradle`: